 - Newspapers and magazines

-- Unwrapped CDs, DVDs and computer software
+- Unwrapped CDs, DVDs, and computer software

 Repairing and replacing goods or services

 If a customer discovers a fault with an item after they have ‘accepted’ it, the seller may still have to repair or replace the item.
 Goods are ‘accepted’ if the customer tells you they have accepted or altered the item.
-The customer is under no obligation to accept the goods after replacement or repair – the can still reject the item.
+The customer is under no obligation to accept the goods after replacement or repair – they can still reject the item.

-Sellers are legally required to repair or replace a product if the customer returns it within 6 months of purchase, unless the seller can prove that the item was not faulty when it was purchased.
+Sellers are legally required to repair or replace a product if the customer returns it within 6 months of purchase unless the seller can prove that the item was not faulty when it was purchased.
 A seller has the right to ask the customer to prove that the goods were faulty at the time of purchase if a repair or replacement is requested after 6 months.

-Refund and return statements you cannot make
+Customer returns and refunds statements you cannot make

 You cannot remove or restrict consumers’ legal rights to return goods or services or refuse to provide a refund, replacement or repair that contravenes their statutory rights.
 It is also a criminal offence under the Consumer Protection from Unfair Trading Regulations 2008 to mislead consumers about their statutory rights.
 For example, you cannot state the following: